netzbegruenung/keycloak-mfa-plugins/sms-authenticator/README.md

 1. Go into the config of the execution and configure the plugin so that it works with the API of your SMS proivder HTTP API.
 The data is always sent in a HTTP POST request.
 Refer to the API documentation of your provider to choose the correct configuration values.
 The details of the request can be configured with the following configuration options:
    1. `SMS API URL`: the URL to which the HTTP POST request should be sent.
    1. `URL encode data`: When off, the data will be sent as an `application/json` body.
 When on, the data will be encoded as URL parameters.
+   1. `Put API Secret Token in Authorization Header`: If set, API Secret will be sent as Authorization Header, 'API Secret Token Attribute' and 'Basic Auth Username' will be ignored.
    1. `API Secret Token Attribute (optional)`: Name of attribute that contains your API token/secret.
 In some APIs the secret is already configured in the path.
 In this case, this can be left empty.
    1. `API Secret (optional)`: Your API secret.
 If a Basic Auth user is set, this will be the Basic Auth password.
 If `API Secret Token Attribute` is set, this secret will be sent as the value to the given attribute name.
    1. `Basic Auth Username (optional)`: If set, Basic Auth will be performed.
 Leave empty if not required.